RFLKT Bike Computer

 The Wahoo RFLKT harnesses the power of your phone into a sleek cycling computer.
 The RFLKT wirelessly "reflects" data from your preferred cycling app, so you can view it right on your handlebars while your is phone safely tucked in your jersey pocket.
 Using the buttons on the side of the RFLKT, you can control your favorite app on your phone.

 NEW!
-Call and Text Notifications Receive call and text notifications with caller ID when your RFLKT is paired with the Wahoo Fitness App Bluetooth 4.0 BLE capabilities allow for a wireless connection to smartphones Wireless Connection No tangled wires on your bike to connect the bike computer to your device.
+Call and Text Notifications on iOS Receive call and text notifications with caller ID when your RFLKT is paired with the Wahoo Fitness iOS App Bluetooth 4.0 BLE capabilities allow for a wireless connection to smartphones Wireless Connection No tangled wires on your bike to connect the bike computer to your device.
 Protect Your Phone Keep your phone safe in your jersey pocket and get data from your favorite cycling apps reflected on your handlebars Fully Customizable Screens Choose what data you want to see during your ride, including GPS and cycling sensor data Control App Functionality Use buttons on the side of the unit to control music playback and other app functionality Three Mounting Options Stem, bar, and quarter turn mount options to fit your cycling needs

 - Supported Devices